aplteam/Cider/mkdocs/docs/api.md

 -   `projectpath` is a project path
 -   `alias` is a string with no punctuation or spaces

-if the project folder exists the alias is registered in the file returned by [`GetCiderAliasFilename`](#GetCiderAliasFilename).
+if the project folder exists the alias is registered in the file returned by [`GetCiderAliasFilename`](#get-alias-filename).
 The shy result is an error message, empty if successful.

 If the alias is already in use Cider asks you to confirm the change.

-## :fontawesome-solid-code: AddNuGetDependencies
+## :fontawesome-solid-code: Add NuGet dependencies

 list←AddNuGetDependencies(packages project)
 {: .syntax}